 How Does Ajay Banga's Compensation Compare With Similar Sized Companies?

-According to our data, Mastercard Incorporated has a market capitalization of US$263b, and pays its CEO total annual compensation worth US$20m.
-(This figure is for the year to December 2018).
-We note that's an increase of 9.1% above last year.
-While we always look at total compensation first, we note that the salary component is less, at US$1.3m.
-When we examined a group of companies with market caps over US$8.0b, we found that their median CEO total compensation was US$11m.
+According to our data, Mastercard Incorporated has a market capitalization of US$295b, and paid its CEO total annual compensation worth US$20m over the year to December 2018.
+While this analysis focuses on total compensation, it's worth noting the salary is lower, valued at US$1.3m.
+We note that more than half of the total compensation is not the salary; and performance requirements may apply to this non-salary portion.
+We took a group of companies with market capitalizations over US$8.0b, and calculated the median CEO total compensation to be US$11m.
 (We took a wide range because the CEOs of massive companies tend to be paid similar amounts - even though some are quite a bit bigger than others).

-It would therefore appear that Mastercard Incorporated pays Ajay Banga more than the median CEO remuneration at large companies, in the same market.
-However, this fact alone doesn't mean the remuneration is too high.
+Thus we can conclude that Ajay Banga receives more in total compensation than the median of a group of large companies in the same market as Mastercard Incorporated.
+However, this doesn't necessarily mean the pay is too high.
 A closer look at the performance of the underlying business will give us a better idea about whether the pay is particularly generous.

 You can see a visual representation of the CEO compensation at Mastercard, below.